Patent My Idea

 To ensure your idea meets these criteria, our experts at Verna Law, P.C. conduct a rigorous patent search.
 This includes evaluating prior art such as U.S. patents, foreign patents, and printed publications.
 Our formalized process delivers a list of patents with similarities and an opinion letter, signed by both an attorney and a patent agent.
 This letter not only highlights the distinctions between your idea and existing art but also equips you to present a compelling case to the USPTO.

-Ready to turn your idea into a patented reality?
+Ready to patent your idea?
 Trust Verna Law, P.C. to guide you through every step of the patenting process.
 E-mail at anthony@vernalaw.com or call at 914-908-6757.

 Here is a video blog on what a patent is: